Coach, Mentor, or Counselor—How are They different and Which Do I Need?

-This is one of those questions that can truly change a clients outcome.
-The three are professionals and can have similar impacts on the person they are working with however the training is different, the educational level can vary and the issues in which they work can also vary.
+This is one of those questions that can truly change a client’s outcome.
+Coaches, mentors and counselors can have similar impacts on the person they are working with.
+However, the training is for each the educational level can vary, and the issues in which they work can also vary.
 So I truly understand the confusion and today hope to help clarify the three.

-If you refer to your clients as patients … you’re a counselor.
-On the flip side if you the client see themselves as needing therapy, then they need to see a counselor.
+Counselor: If you refer to your clients as patients … you’re a counselor.
+(On the flip side if your client sees themselves as needing therapy, then they need to see a counselor.)

-Counselor tend to have additional training in a field of expertise for two or more years and hold an advanced degree (Masters Degree or higher) and log hundreds of supervised contact hours while attaining their degree .
+Counselors tend to have additional training in a field of expertise for two or more years and hold an advanced degree (Master’s Degree or higher), and log hundreds of supervised contact hours while attaining their degree.
 Many states require state certification where they practice.
-They also tend to utilize past actions, issues or behaviors to reflect upon your current behavior.
-Their focus is clinically based and can fall under: depression, anxiety, sever life changes and other diagnosis.
+They also tend to utilize past actions, issues, or behaviors to reflect upon your current behavior.
+Their focus is clinically based, and can fall under: depression, anxiety, sever life changes, and other diagnoses.

 A counselor tends to meet their clients face to face in an office.

 You need a counselor if:

 Are in a crisis situation

 Fees: vary and usually can be covered by health plans.

 Coaches: Coaching is a relatively new field and tends to be more action based rather than diagnosis based.
 They are more like a thinking partner and create a synergistic or co-creative relationship with their clients.
 They too specialize, however, the training is more life-based training.
 A client can find coaches who are relationship, life, transition, and/or career focused.
 Those who specialize in leadership, executive, and business typically come from a strong business/leadership background as well as have an educational background in that topic.
 The degree level can also vary as leadership and executive coaches typically are Master’s level or higher; those in life coaching can fall anywhere.